Guide to Utah employee benefits and HR rules

 A health stipend is a fixed sum of money offered to your employees to help pay for their healthcare expenses.
 A health employee stipend isn't a formal group health plan, so you have complete control over which expenses are eligible for reimbursement.

 This makes a health stipend an excellent option for small businesses looking to offer a health benefit that covers costs health insurance or HRAs may not cover, such as mental health expenses.
+But, there are drawbacks.
+Stipends are taxable, and employees may not see them as a real benefit.

 FREE DOWNLOAD